This post may contain affiliate links.

 I often cook our favorite Costa Rican recipes when we go to the beach- mostly to save money.
 However, we do like to eat out a few times when we are on a beach vacation- it gives me a break from the kitchen!
-There is so much food in Jaco, Costa Rica- but these are our favorite Jaco restaurants that we have tried over the years- most serve local food.
+There is so much food in Jaco, Costa Rica- but these are our favorite Jaco restaurants that we have tried over the years.

 We love Rioasis Pizza- it’s our favorite pizza shop in town.
-Not only is it tico owned and operated, we think they have the best pizza.
+Not only is it Costa Rican owned and operated, we think they have the best pizza.

-Located along the main strip, you can walk off the beach and enjoy a cold beer at one of the many picnic tables on the open air (no beach views, however).
+Located along the main strip, you can walk off the beach and enjoy a cold beer at one of the many picnic tables in the open air (no beach views, however).

 Or, you can do what we do- we order Rioasis Pizza to our vacation rental and enjoy pizza and beer at sunset.
 They even have live music sometimes- just check the chalkboard at the front entrance to see what’s going on for the week.

-Expect huge pizzas, tons of toppings, and super friendly service.
-Pizzas range from $20-$10, and they also serve pasta, seafood, nachos and have a full bar.
+Expect huge pizzas, tons of toppings, and super-friendly service.
+Pizzas range from $20-$10, and they also serve pasta, seafood, and nachos and have a full bar.
 Oh, and did I mention breakfast?
-Truly our favorite playa Jaco restaurant.
+Truly our favorite Playa Jaco restaurant.

 Related post: Saving money in Costa Rican restaurants